webfactory/WebfactoryIcuTranslationBundle/README.md

 E.g. for the locale "en", the output will be "1 mile = 1,609.34 metres", while for the locale "de" it will be "1 mile = 1.609,34 metres" (or "1 Meile = 1.609,34 Meter" with a proper translation).

-For other parameter types such as date, see the in-depth documentation.
+For other parameter types such as date, see the bundle documentation.

 ### Gender Specific Translations ###